novialim/DisneyFinder/README.md

 ### Prerequisites

-This project uses node and json.
+This project uses json, ajax, node and express.
 Users must install the modules listed under dependencies in the package.json file.
 All of the modules can be quickly installed by typing 'npm install' from the console.

 ### Using DisneyFinder